MohammedAbdulAhadSaud/Full-Stack-Web-Development-Work/README.md

 # Full Stack Web Development Work

-This repository contains the term work and practical work given by the faculty for the Full Stack Web Development course.
+This repository contains the term work and practical work given by the faculty for the Full Stack Web Development Subject.

 ## Term Work